forditt/mc-modpack/README.md

 -  	[ClickThrough](https://modrinth.com/mod/clickthrough) - This mod helps you access containers that are marked with a sign or item frame.
 -  	[Don't Clear Chat History](https://modrinth.com/mod/dcch) - Doesn't clear the messages you've sent from up arrow on disconnect/relog.
 -  	[Screenshot to Clipboard](https://modrinth.com/mod/screenshot-to-clipboard) - Screenshots taken are copied to the clipboard.
--  	[No Chat Reports](https://modrinth.com/mod/no-chat-reports) - This mod strips cryptographic signatures that since 1.19 are attached to every message sent in the chat.
+-  	[No Chat Reports](https://modrinth.com/mod/no-chat-reports) - Strips cryptographic signatures that are attached to every message sent in the chat.
 -   [ShulkerBoxTooltip](https://modrinth.com/mod/shulkerboxtooltip) - View the contents of shulker boxes from your inventory.
 ### Other
 -  	[Mod Menu](https://modrinth.com/mod/modmenu) - Adds a mod menu to view the list of mods you have installed.